Women's cancer deaths expected to rise 60% by 2030

 In high-income countries such as Canada, Australia, Israel, Brazil and many northern and western European nations, the five-year survival rate from breast cancer was more than 85%.
 But survival was 60% or less for low- and middle-income countries such as South Africa, Mongolia, Algeria and India.

-Dr. Nestro Esnaola, associate director of cancer health disparities and community engagement at Fox Chase Cancer Center Temple Health, is not surprised by the report.
+Dr. Nestor Esnaola, associate director of cancer health disparities and community engagement at Fox Chase Cancer Center Temple Health, is not surprised by the report.
 "It's not shocking but gives a fairly sober summary of what's happening at a global level."

 Esnaola, who is also a surgical oncologist, added that we know what can be done to prevent some cancers, such as giving the hepatitis B vaccination to prevent liver cancer, vaccinating boys and girls against HPV before they become sexually active to prevent cervical cancer in women and having mammograms to detect breast cancer.